thomashondema/composer-local-dependency-dev/README.md

 ## The Multi-Package Development Problem
 As projects grow, it’s common to split code into single-purpose, reusable components.
 In PHP, these are often packaged for installation via Composer.
 For example, a web API might use a database library, a web framework, and custom packages for core business logic.

 Over time, the same business logic may be reused by a web UI, mobile app, or CLI tool.
-This separation improves maintainability and testability—but it also creates friction.
+This separation improves maintainability and testability, but it also creates friction.
 When a change in one package (e.g., adding a new API endpoint) requires updates in another, developers can get stuck in a slow cycle of commits, releases, and version bumps.

 One workaround is to point `composer.json` to a `dev-feature-branch` or local path to work on multiple packages simultaneously.
 While this speeds up development, it can be clunky and error-prone at scale.

-This article explores three efficient ways to manage multiple Composer packages—whether in a single repository or across several—so you can choose the approach that best fits your team and project stage.
+This article explores three efficient ways to manage multiple Composer packages, whether in a single repository or across several, so you can choose the approach that best fits your team and project stage.

 ## Composer Packages
 Composer is PHP’s dependency manager for installing, updating, and organizing code packages.